Exploring Minnesota’s playgrounds, splash pads and bike trails

 Minnesota has an astonishing array of playgrounds, splash pads and bike trails.
 I hope your family explores them and shares its experience with others (including me).

 Joe Nathan, formerly a Minnesota public school teacher, administrator and PTA president, directs the Center for School Change.
-Reactions welcome at joe@centerforschoolchange.org or @JoeNathan9249 on Twitter.
+Reactions welcome: joe@centerforschoolchange.org or @JoeNathan9249 on Twitter.

 Post a comment as